 When I was 11 years old, my mom was knitting matching sweaters for my dad, my uncle and my two brothers for Christmas.
 They were beautiful Aran adventures and I was fascinated.
 Eventually they looked looked like this…

 That’s my dad on the left in the traditional off white.
 My Uncle Mark is on the right in baby blue that brought out all the bluey-green oceanic highlights in his lovely Finn eyes.
-Those are my brothers, Michael on the left and Matthew on the right in bolder warmer orange and red.
+Those are my brothers, Michael on the right and Matthew on the left in bolder warmer orange and red.
 They were all thrilled to get their sweaters on Christmas morning.
 And no one noticed a thing.